 Cows roam in the pasture, West Canada Creek flows gently by, and the steep forested ridge stands sentinel.
 Partridge Hill Road, which divides the property, remains a dirt road, which adds to the pastoral character.

 A number of years before the Clarkes were encouraged by their longtime neighbor, the late Nelson Adams, to join him in the effort to preserve the character of the West Canada Creek and its surroundings.

 Those initial conversations were important as the family considered what the future might be for the area.

 The matriarch of the family, 93-year-old Ann Clarke, explained that “We love this place, it is where our family comes together every summer and knowing it is going to stay this way forever was what we all wanted.”

 Now a third-generation owner, Liza Clarke, notes how special the area is for so many people.
 “It’s a wonderful road, two miles long, with ponds and brooks and meadows and woods.
 People come from far and wide to walk or bicycle it.”

 Other Clarke family members share their perspective.
-Living on the property full-time, David Esterly and Marietta Von Bernuth, have both a strong conservation ethic and a deep connection to the property.
+Living on the property full-time, Marietta Von Bernuth, and husband David Esterly (who passed away in 2019), always had a strong conservation ethic and a deep connection to the property.

 “We lived in England for many years because of our jobs,” says Marietta, “where the open countryside is protected by law.
 This is the reason the European landscape retains its ageless beauty.
 It seemed the most natural thing in the world to support this kind of preservation locally here in upstate New York.”